fboeller/ngx-loading-customizer/README.md

-# Angular Loadable
+# Angular Loading Customizer

-Angular Loadable is a library that helps you represent and show data that needs to be loaded from a backend and can therefore be in a loading state.
+Angular Loading Customizer is a library that helps you represent and show data that needs to be loaded from a backend and can therefore be in a loading state.

 - **Loadable type** - The type `Loadable<T>` lets you represent the full state of your loading data with a single object.
 No more additional booleans passed to your components.
 - **Loadable component** - The component `ld-loadable` shows your loaded data, a loading animation or an error state depending on the state of the loadable object.